© An andalusian dog. Photogram Luis Buñuel. 1929

 Marcel Proust

-There are a large number of photography professionals who believe that they should apply a watermark to their images for two fundamental reasons: first, so that their photos are not stole; the second, to advertise in a direct and economical way.
-It’s true, it protects from easy theft and anyone can know the authorship of the photograph but waht is the cost?
+A large number of photography professionals believe that they should apply a watermark to their images for two fundamental reasons: first, so that their photos are not stolen; second, to advertise directly and economically.
+It’s true, it protects from easy theft and anyone can know the authorship of the photograph but what is the cost?

 © Eugeni Forcano

-As children we are trained to learn visual discrimination, specifically we learn to detect letters or symbols before any other type of signal.
-This learning is essential to learn to read and remains on fire in our brain.
-We prioritize the letters or symbols, therefore when we perceive an image and our gaze inevitably falls on the letters or symbols.
-Therefore, where do you think your gaze travels when you delight in looking at a photograph?
-Once and repeatedly to the same place: the watermark.
+As children, we are trained to learn visual discrimination.
+Specifically, we learn to detect letters or symbols before any other type of signal.
+This learning is essential to learn how to read and remains on fire in our brain.
+We prioritize the letters or symbols; thus, when we perceive an image, our gaze inevitably falls on the letters or symbols.
+Therefore, where do you think your gaze travels when you delight yourself by looking at a photograph?
+Again and again to the same place: the watermark.

-In a world in which we express ourselves through the image, understanding this as composition, history, personal project, identity,… there’s no point in “staining” our work.
+In a world in where we express ourselves through the image, understanding this as composition, history, personal project, identity,… There’s no point in “staining” our work.
 It’s like we go to the cinema and have the director’s signature in the corner of the screen.
-It’s a totally invasive and not very delicate element, which literally corrupts the image, causing the visual tour to be interrupted or totally damaged.
+It’s a totally invasive and not very delicate element, which literally corrupts the image, causing the visual tour to be interrupted or completely damaged.

-If you want to make it clear that you have the authorship of a picture, use the metadata of the image.
-Deleting or cropping the watermark is pretty easy with an editing program.
+If you want to make it clear that you have a picture’s authorship, use the image’s metadata.
+Deleting or cropping the watermark is easy with an editing program.

 .